Developing and implementing a competitive pricing strategy for your business is crucial to staying competitive in the long term.

 : Setting customer prices based on various factors, such as age, veteran status, loyalty programs, etc.

-: Offering a discount when a customer buys multiple products.
-Have you succumbed to the buy one, get one free offer?
+Involves offering a discount when a customer buys multiple products.
+Have you taken advantage of the buy-one-get-one-free offer?

 - Geographical pricing: Setting different prices for different geographic locations.